Flash-X/Flash-X-docs/docs/source/Grid.rst

 Getting Geometry Information in Program Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Grid unit provides an accessor property that returns the geometry as
+The ``Grid`` unit provides an accessor ``Grid/Grid_getGeometry``
+property that returns the geometry as an integer, which can be compared
-an integer, which can be compared to the symbols {} defined in to
+to the symbols {``CARTESIAN, SPHERICAL, CYLINDRICAL, POLAR``} defined in
-determine which of the supported geometries we are using.
-A unit writer
+``"constants.h"`` to determine which of the supported geometries we are
-can therefore determine flow-control based on the geometry type (see ).
+using.
+A unit writer can therefore determine flow-control based on the
-Furthermore, this provides a mechanism for a unit to determine at
+geometry type (see ).
+Furthermore, this provides a mechanism for a unit
-runtime whether it supports the current geometry, and if not, to abort.
+to determine at runtime whether it supports the current geometry, and if
+not, to abort.

 .. container:: shrink